-Monday the 17th of January 1848 was a busy day at the sessions house on Clerkenwell Green.
+Monday 17 January 1848 was a busy day at the sessions house on Clerkenwell Green.
 The sessions house was, and would be for the best part of the nineteenth century, the principal judicial centre for the county of Middlesex.
 In this imposing classical edifice, with its Ionic columns and pilasters, its ornate pediment and its rusticated basement, the quarter sessions were held.

 The cases on that Monday were heard by a bench of magistrates chaired by Francis Pearson Walesby.
-He was about fifty years of age, and a man of many parts.
+He was about fifty years of age and a man of many parts.
 He was educated at Oxford, where he studied both Classics and Law.
-He maintained his links with the university throughout his life, serving as Rawlinsonian Professor of Anglo-Saxon in his thirties, and as an examiner in Law and Modern History in 1857, which was the year before his death.
+He maintained his links with the university throughout his life, serving as Rawlinsonian Professor of Anglo-Saxon in his thirties and as an examiner in Law and Modern History in 1857, which was the year before his death.

 How strikingly different were the educational attainments of the ninety odd prisoners who came before Walesby and his bench of magistrates!
 In the criminal register of the Middlesex sessions it was recorded that only two of those unhappy individuals could read and write well.
 Fifteen others could read but not write.
 A further thirty-nine could do one or both up to a point, and the final thirty-eight were completely unable to do either.

 The navvy was one of the most mythologised members of the Victorian labouring classes.
-He derived his name from the digging of the “navigations”, that is to say the canals, although as the nineteenth century wore on he was more likely to be employed in the building of railways, or, as in the case of the men depicted by Ford Madox Brown in his majestic Work, in the excavating of sewers.
+He derived his name from the digging of the ‘navigations’, that is to say the canals.
+However, as the nineteenth century wore on, he was more likely to be employed in the building of railways, or, as in the case of the men depicted by Ford Madox Brown in his majestic Work, in the excavating of sewers.

 An important element of the mythology was the enormous value of the navvy’s hard-won experience.
 The reformist campaigner Samuel Smiles praised the men who toiled on Robert Stephenson’s London and Birmingham Railway for

 their expertness in all sorts of earthwork, in embanking, boring and well-sinking — their practical knowledge of the nature of soils and rocks, the tenacity of clays, and the porosity of certain stratifications — were very great; and, rough-looking though they were, many of them were as important in their own department as the contractor or the engineer.

 The navvy wore what was almost a uniform consisting of